mapperr/trk/README.md

         shows extended help

 trkfile:
-    the trk file is a list or trk records one per line. the trk record format is simply: DAY HOURS DESCRIPTION (separated by exactly 1 blank space)
+    the trk file contains a list of trk records, one per line. the trk record format is simply: DAY HOURS DESCRIPTION (separated by exactly 1 blank space)
     where: DAY: YYYY-MM-DD, HOURS: a floating point number, DESCRIPTION: a one-line note with optional tags (see below) so, e.g.: "2025-01-23 4.5 #billable #client:companyA #project:super_webapp work on backend feature X"